+ A | - A

 Colors

-Statement and boldness is often shown with the help of the color red.
-Most frequently it modestly is used to highlight different accents, but can also, when used boldly, be seen in bigger amounts.
+Statements and boldness is often shown with red color.
+Most frequently it's modestly used to highlight different accents, but can also, when used boldly, be seen in bigger amounts.
 Another common color is blue, also a very natural color that brings calmness.

 Materials